riiyu7/Elemental_Fantasy_I/README.md

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
-- - I would like to thank my personal Tutor for support and guidance throughout the development of this project.
+- - I would like to thank my personal Tutor, [Mosahidur R.](https://www.mytutor.co.uk/students/secure/tutors/2038828/) for support and guidance throughout the development of this project.
 Python lessons and project review have assisted with enhancing the overall project from a simple rock, paper scissors game.
 - I appreciate the resources and tutorials available online such as Stack Overflow and youtube and Youtube: NeuralNine  which assisted in creating basic structure of project from rock paper scissors